-The seven bones in the neck are the cervical vertebrae.
-They support the head and connect it to the shoulders and body.
+The 7 bones in the neck commonly referred to as C1 through C7 are the cervical vertebrae (bones).
+The cervical vertebrae support the head and connect it to the shoulders and body.
 A fracture, or break, in one of the cervical vertebrae is commonly called a broken neck.

 Any injury to the vertebrae can have serious consequences because the spinal cord, the central nervous system’s connection between the brain and the body, runs through the center of the vertebrae.
 Damage to the spinal cord can result in paralysis or death.
 Injury to the spinal cord at the level of the cervical spine can lead to temporary or permanent paralysis of the entire body from the neck down.

 The cause of cervical fractures is usually high-energy trauma, such as automobile crashes or falls.
 Athletes are also at risk.
 For example, a cervical fracture can occur if:

 - A football player “spears” an opponent with his head